 The Allen test is a medical sign used in the physical examination of the adequacy of arterial blood flow to the hand.
 The modified version is commonly used.
 The test is used to identify the adequacy of blood flow to the hand prior to cannulation of the radial artery for blood draw and continuous blood pressure monitoring.
 One hand is examined at a time.

 The test is done as follows:

 - The hand is elevated and the patient is asked to clench their fist for about 30 seconds.

 - Pressure is applied over the ulnar and the radial arteries so as to occlude both of them.

 - Still elevated, the hand is then opened.
 It should appear blanched (pallor may be observed at the fingernails).

-- Ulnar pressure is released while radial pressure is maintained, and the color should return within 5 to 15 seconds.
+- Ulnar pressure is released while radial pressure is maintained; color should return to the hand within 5–15 seconds.

-If color returns as described, Allen’s test is considered to be “positive” or normal.
-If color fails to return, the test is considered “negative” or abnormal and it suggests that the ulnar artery supply to the hand is not sufficient.
-This indicates that it may not be safe to cannulate or needle the radial artery.
+If color returns as described, Allen’s test is considered to be “positive,” or normal.
+If color fails to return, the test is considered “negative,” or abnormal, which indicates that the ulnar artery supply to the hand is not sufficient.
+This means that it may not be safe to cannulate or place a needle into the radial artery.